 If you’re not familiar with Osaka’s public transit system (like I was) the one big thing to remember when you go to T-Site is Hirakatashi Station is on the Keihan Main Line.

-So, from most places in Osaka, you will have to figure out a way to get to one of Keihan Main Line’s train stations in order to transfer to Hirakatashi Station.
+So, from most places in Osaka, you will have to figure out a way to get to one of Keihan Main Line’s train stations to transfer to Hirakatashi Station.
 If you’re already on the Keihan line, then consider yourself lucky as you won’t have to deal with a transfer!

 The train stations in Osaka on the Keihan Main Line are: